diesimo-ai/self-driving-car-projects/p7-self-driving-car-environment-perception/readme.md

 ## Usage

-You'll need a notebook tool such as a [Google Colab](https://colab.research.google.com/?utm_source=scs-index#scrollTo=5fCEDCU_qrC0) or [Jupyter notebook](https://jupyter.org/), then simply run the notebook each cell sequentially to see the results.
+You need a notebook tool such as [Google Colab](https://colab.research.google.com/?utm_source=scs-index#scrollTo=5fCEDCU_qrC0) or [Jupyter notebook](https://jupyter.org/).
+Run the notebook cell by cell sequentially to see the results.

 ## Expected results